Whitney Straight: Personal life

+After his colleague died in car crash, he promised his fiancée, Lady Daphne Finch-Hatton that he would quit racing never racing again since.

+Personality

+He was handsome, normally of a quiet and courteous disposition, Straight nonetheless had one dislike, he hated allusions to his wealth.
+He especially resented the way newspapers sensationalized him as "Boy Millionaire Race Track Idol".
+One columnist quoted Whitney as saying "I often wish I never had a fortune.
+It is difficult to make real friends and nobody appreciates you at your true worth".

+In an attempt to prove his own value to himself, he once temporarily abandoned luxury and rode out into the English countryside on an outdated motorcycle with just a few shillings in his pocket.
+He claimed to have worked as a stonemason's labourer for 30/-a week for a time while acting as a mechanised hobo.
+However, it appears that there were times when even this modest competence overcame him.
+In the summer of 1933, for example, when he was just beginning to lose his shine on names like Birkin and Campbell, he admitted he was considering giving up everything he owned and spending the rest of his life in a monastery, but Straight's qualities as a driver were genuine.

 Relationship with Diana Barnato Walker

 While Straight was married to Lady Daphne, he had an affair with noted aviator Diana Barnato Walker, the first British woman to break the sound barrier.
 Diana was the daughter of Woolf Barnato (1895–1948), another famous racing driver, and the widow of Wing Commander Derek Ronald Walker, who was killed on 14 November 1945 in bad weather while flying.
 Together, Whitney and Diana had a son: Barney Barnato Walker (born 1947).

 Death

-Straight died in Fulham in 1979 at the age of 66.
-Lady Daphne died at her home in London on 3 June 2003, and Walker died on 28 April 2008, aged 90.
+Straight died at Fulham in 1979 at the age of 66.
+Lady Daphne died at her home in London on 3 June 2003, and Diana died on 28 April 2008, aged 90.